 Caesar, Cicero, Achilles, Socrates, Plato: millennia later, we still talk about them.
 Olly Murphy, classics teacher at Wycombe Abbey, one of England’s top girls’ schools, recommends books and explains why classics remains one of the most exciting subjects for teenagers to study.

-Are you studying Art History at Advanced Placement or A Level, or are you a parent wanting to get your teen into the subject?
+Which are the best books to get a teenager excited about art history?
 We turned to veteran art history teacher John Harrison, formerly head of the art history department at Eton College, for his top five picks of the most illuminating and accessible books for getting a broad overview of the history of art.

 Fairy tales are multi-layered, laden with multiple meanings and uncomfortable truths.
 Cornelia Funke, multi-award winning writer of imaginative fiction for children and young adults, discusses why fairy tales continue to fascinate her and her young readers, and why you need a deft hand to create convincing new fiction from fairy tales.